sergiofilhowz/acqua/README.md

 `importModule ( $module ) : this function will execute the function call and then add to the context`

 `loadDir ( dir ) : loads an entire directory recursively, searching for .js files to import`

+`exec ( func ) : this function will execute the "func" function injecting all dependencies based on function args`

 usage
 =====